Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 Letty gave her a long, thoughtful look.
 Part of her was still expecting…she wasn’t sure what.
 She’d chosen the spot under the road by the stream cuz there was no way anyone could get a van down there to drag her into, and there were lots of directions she could run.
 She’d heard of that happening, here and there.
 The cops were too busy standing in front of buildings and looking scary to actually do anything about it, even if Letty had ever trusted them.

 She really shouldn’t trust Olivia.
 She shouldn’t trust *anyone.* Fuck, she *couldn’t* trust anyone, not even her own fucking parents.
-But the thought that slithered into her brain again was…well...what was the worst that could happen?
+But the thought that slithered into her brain again was…well... what was the worst that could happen?

 And…what was the *best* that could happen?